 BLOCK 10.
 Harvest Unit Number.
-A harvest unit is an area of timber harvest, defined and mapped by the harvester before harvest.
-A harvest unit number is a number assigned by the harvester to a harvest unit having only one: county, stumpage value area, haul zone, harvest adjustments, and harvester.
-If any of the above circumstances vary within a given harvest operation, the area may be divided into separate harvest units, with an individual number assigned to each separate harvest unit.
-A harvest unit may include parts of more than one section.
-The harvest unit number assigned must remain the same until the harvest is completed.
-The harvester must maintain a separate set of records for each designated harvest unit for tax reporting purposes.
+A harvest unit is an area of timber harvest, defined and mapped by the harvester before cutting begins, having the same stumpage value area, haul zone, harvest adjustments and adjustment class.

+If not otherwise defined by the harvester before harvest, the harvest unit may be a Department of Natural Resources Forest Practices Application, or harvesting permit from a different public agency, or a public timber sale contract.
+A harvest unit may include more than one section, but may not overlap a county boundary.

+Assign a separate number for each harvest unit.
+The number must remain the same until harvest completion.
+A separate set of records must be maintained for each harvest unit.

 BLOCK 11.
 Harvest Adjustments make allowance for varying harvest conditions.
 Value adjustments relating to harvest volume per acre, logging conditions, thinning, damaged timber, and remote island are allowed against stumpage value rates.

-No harvest adjustment is allowed for Chipwood (CHW), Western Redcedar Shakes & Shingle Blocks (RCS), Western Redcedar Posts (RCP), Douglas-fir Christmas Trees (DFX), or True Fir Christmas Trees (TFX).
+No harvest adjustments are allowed for Chipwood (CHW), Western Redcedar Shakes & Shingle Blocks (RCS), Western Redcedar Posts (RCP), Douglas-fir Christmas Trees (DFX), or True Fir Christmas Trees (TFX).